SAP-archive/teched2020-developer-keynote/cap/brain/README.md

 There's one more step for this component, too:

-- create and deploy a secrets file containing the access credentials for the services that the brain connects to
+- create and deploy a credentials config map containing the access credentials for the services that the brain connects to

 Unlike the SANDBOX component, this component connects to and consumes various services, as you know.
 The credentials to make this possible have been in the `default-env.json` file, but we shouldn't include those credentials in any app image that is to be deployed.
 There are a couple of reasons that come to mind immediately: we should always avoid exposing such information in images especially when publishing them to a public registry, and also, we want to be able to manage the lifecycle of credentials independent of the app or service that uses them - otherwise we'd end up having to rebuild the app image each time.